 - 4.2-4a.
-Modify the design of the new building at the northeast corner of Beach and Main Streets n order to reduce the prominence and massing of the building's third story through measures such as the following with confirmation through a photosimulation and review by a historic preservation architect: - Replace the solid, partial-height wall that serves as the southern and eastern edges of the main balcony with a wood and/or metal balustrade. - Move the western and southern edges of the balcony proposed at the southwest corner of this building inward so that they no longer extend beyond the footprint of the first and second stories. - Increase the setback of the southern wall of the third floor in order to align the wall with the southern wall of the "connector" that extends between the building and the retained bell tower building.
-(This entails an increase in the third-floor setback of approximately three feet.) - Shift the pergola at the third floor balcony northward so that there is at least three feet of clearance between the southern edge of the pergola and the balustrade extending along the southern edge of the balcony. - 4.2-4b.
-Reduce a portion of the southernmost bay of the new construction along Westbrook Street to three stories (up to two rooms).
+Modify the design of the new building at the northeast corner of Beach and Main Streets in order to reduce the prominence and the appearance of massing of the building's third story through measures such as the following and architectural detailing with confirmation through a photosimulation and review by a historic preservation architect prior to issuance of building permits: - Replace the solid, partial-height wall that serves as the southern and eastern edges of the main ballroom balcony with a wood and/or metal balustrade.

+- Move the western and southern edges of the balcony proposed at the southwest corner of this building inward so that it they no longer extends beyond the footprint of the first and second stories. - Increase the setback of the southern wall of the third floor in order to align the wall with the southern wall of the "connector" that extends between the building and the retained bell tower building.
+(This entails an increase in the third-floor setback of approximately three feet.) - Shift the pergola at the third floor balcony northward so that there is at least three feet of clearance between the southern edge of the pergola and the balustrade extending along the southern edge of the balcony. - Install new landscaping along Beach Street that is similar to the existing palm trees and that will not rise above the level of the bell tower.